South Tyneside has a wealth of opportunities for walking.

 Walk along the cliff tops on the Leas where the wind and waves have carved their own captivating shapes and limestone sculptures, beside the banks of the Tyne or over scenic Cleadon Hills with the reward of dramatic town and sea views.
 Or gently stroll along South Shields' promenade, on golden sands, grassy links or through parks, much modernized but still with their Victorian splendour.

 Have fun discovering South Tyneside on our new family trails which have been developed for 2020.
-Fun walks exploring the area's rich history and nature, featuring maps and fun family activities.
+There are 7 suggested routes to follow around South Tyneside, and range from 30 minutes to 2 hours to complete.

 The Leas walk passes through 300 acres of grassy open space.
 This scenic walk allows you to follow the coastline from South Shields to Sunderland, following cliff top paths or along The Leas grassy fields.